-- In Jordan, CityLinks partners designed and implemented new practices for reduction, collection, and disposal of medical and industrial waste that helped safeguard the country’s precious water supply and the health of the community.
+- In Jordan, CityLinks partners designed and implemented new practices for reduction, collection, and disposal of medical and industrial waste, resulting in significant improvements in medical waste management that helped safeguard the country’s precious water supply and the health of the community.

 Over the years ICMA has used its CityLinks model in programs outside the “CityLinks” funding umbrella and in programs funded by donors other than USAID:

 - In Mexico, Costa Rica, and Argentina, ICMA established CityLinks partnerships that helped jurisdictions improve their credit ratings and increase their ability to borrow for infrastructure improvements.

 - ICMA has partnered U.S. cities and counties and their police/sheriff’s departments with their counterparts in Panama, El Salvador, and Guatemala to share practices in community-based crime and violence prevention.

 - In Kosovo, ICMA facilitated a CityLinks partnership to address downtown traffic congestion and scarcity of parking as top priorities for the city of Gjilan.
 The U.S. partners evaluated traffic flows; recommended improvements for intersections, pedestrians, and parking; and examined the possibility of a local circulator bus—and received a certificate of appreciation from the Gjilan mayor.

 In programs like these, the goals of CityLinks are to improve the lives of citizens, strengthen the quality of local governments, and foster democracy through international municipal partnerships.

 The Current CityLinks Program